-Safety Town is a program designed to teach four and five-year-olds basic safety precautions.
-Reynolds Memorial has been hosting this annual program for over 30 years.
-It is sponsored by the hospital for 10 days each summer with a cost of only $25.
-The materials fee includes:
+Safety Town is a program designed to teach four- and five-year-olds basic safety precautions.
+Reynolds Memorial Hospital has been hosting this annual program for over 30 years.
+It is sponsored by the hospital for 10 days each summer with a cost of $30.
+This fee includes:

 - All snacks

 - Classroom materials

 - Bicycle helmet